poke-poker/R-examples/README.md

-# RL-basics
+# Reinforcement-Learning

-This repository will introduce code examples and descriptions of basic Reinforcement Learning (RL) components.
+This repository will introduce code examples and descriptions of Reinforcement Learning (RL) components and game solutions.

-This code examples in this repository will be written in R.